davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

 4. In Solution Explorer, right-click the `hello-apprunner` project and select **Manage NuGet Packages...**.
 Search for and install the **AWSSDK.DynamoDBv2** package.

 5. Open `Index.html.cs`, the main page code-behind file, in the code editor and replace with the code below at the end of this step.
-This code has an OnGet method that expects a `day=mm/dd` parameter indicating which day to show information for.
-If omitted, it defaults to the current month and day.
-The code searches a DynamoDB table named OnThisDate for all records with a partition key of mm/dd and stores their Title property, which will be text of the form "1941 Attack on Pearl Harbor".
+This code has an `OnGet` method that expects a `day=mm/dd` parameter indicating which day to show information for.
+If omitted, it defaults to today.
+The code searches a DynamoDB table named `OnThisDate` for all records with a partition key of mm/dd and stores their Title property, which will be text of the form "1941 Attack on Pearl Harbor".
 We store a heading and the retrieved titles in the page's model as properties `Heading` and `Items`.

 6. Open `Index.html` in the code editor and replace with the code at the end of this step.
-The code displays the model properties heading and items.
+The code displays the model properties `Heading` and `Items`.

 7. Save your changes and ensure the program can build.
 Since the DynamoDB table does not yet exist, we won't be able to test this locally.